Search Your Topic

 Effects of other hormones on calcium metabolism

-Glucocorticoids lower serum calcium levels by inhibiting osteoclast formation and activity, but over long periods they cause osteoporosis by decreasing bone formation and increasing bone resorption.
-They also decrease the absorption of calcium from the intestine by an anti-vitamin D action and increased its renal excretion.
+Glucocorticoids lower serum calcium levels by inhibiting osteoclast formation and activity, but over long periods, they cause osteoporosis by decreasing bone formation and increasing bone resorption.
+They also decrease the absorption of calcium from the intestine through an anti-vitamin D action and increase renal excretion.
 The decrease in serum calcium concentration increases the secretion of parathyroid hormone, and bone resorption is facilitated.
 Growth hormone increases calcium excretion in the urine, but it also increases intestinal absorption of calcium, and this effect may be greater than the effect on excretion, with a resultant positive calcium balance.
 Thyroid hormones may cause hypercalcemia, hypercalciuria, and, in some instances, osteoporosis.
 Estrogens prevent osteoporosis, probably by a direct effect on osteoblasts.
 Insulin increases bone formation, and there is significant bone loss in untreated diabetes.

 Key points in calcium homeostasis